Sonia-corporation/sonia-discord/CONTRIBUTING.md

 - `npm run test:watch`: run the tests and watch them
 - `npm run test:watch:no-cache`: run the tests and watch them without cache
 - `npm run test:majestic`: run the tests in the browser (beautiful UI)
+- `npm run test:leaks`: run the tests once and find the memory leaks
 - `npm run test:ci`: run the tests once and stop asap on error
 - `npm run test:ci:coverage`: run the tests once with code coverage and stop asap on error
 - `npm run test:mutant`: run the mutation testing once